Shashank-Sahu8/Shashank-Sahu8/README.md

     company: "The Heion Group",
     role: "Full Stack Developer",
     passion: "Creating scalable applications that make a difference",
+    quote: "The only way to do great work is to love what you do - Steve Jobs",

     code: {
         frontend: ["JavaScript", "TypeScript", "React", "Next.js", "HTML5", "CSS3"],